 Throughout the year, we have spent many blogs together diving deep into the gems associated with our birth months.
-Sadly, our monthly gem blogs are coming to an end.
-We only have two more birthstones to honor.
 November holds a special place in my heart, because my husband is a November baby.
 He’s fortunate to have such a lovely, warm, and inviting birthstone: citrine.

 Citrine is a yellow (typically with a hint of brown or orange) variety of quartz; it almost looks like the crystals have been dipped in golden sunshine.
 Quartz, if you search your memories, comes in many colors, including purple (which is amethyst, the birthstone of February babies, such as yours truly).
 Citrine’s yellow color is caused by ferric impurities, which basically means that chemical compounds containing iron invaded the growing quartz crystal.
 The lovely yellow hue of citrine gave it its name.
 The name citrine is derived from the Old French word citrin, which means, unsurprisingly, “lemon-colored.”